Frequently Asked

 Do I have to live on the peninsula to attend Nueva?

 No. Students travel to school from the North Bay, San Francisco, Silicon Valley, East Bay, and the Coast.
-Families from the Central Peninsula represent 34 percent of the Nueva community.
-About 15 percent of our families live in the San Francisco area, and 33 percent commute from the Southern Peninsula.
-Nueva offers several bus routes from San Francisco and the Southern Peninsula.
-Upper school students are provided Caltrain passes as part of their tuition.
+Families from the Central Peninsula represent 40 percent of the Nueva community.
+About 16 percent of our families live in the San Francisco area, and 30 percent commute from the Southern Peninsula.

 What kind of transportation options are available?